almoamenahmed/almoamenahmed/README.md

 - 🔭 I’m currently working on a website presents many useful utilities.
 - 🌱 I’m currently learning Javascript and Python.
 - 👯 I’m looking to collaborate on any projects!
 (Especially web-development).
-- 🤔 I’m looking for help with Opportunities to help hone my coding skills.
+- 🤔 I’m looking for help with opportunities to help hone my coding skills.
 - 📫 How to reach me: ajalmoam@umich.edu